The Sheer Ego Behind This Name!

-Welcome to August, folks!
-That glorious month where the sun’s still blazing, vacations are in full swing, and everyone’s in a state of mild denial about summer ending.
-But have you ever stopped to think, “Why is this month called August?”
-Let’s dive into the history, the drama, and the sheer ego behind this name.
-Yeah!
-A huge ego for sure!
-Let’s find out why!
+Welcome to August, folks—the month where the sun’s still blazing, vacations are in full swing, and everyone’s in deep denial about summer slowly packing its bags.
+But have you ever stopped to ask, “Why is this month called August?”

 From Sextilis to August